Web App Security Testing: A Practical Guide for 2026

 | 0-RTT resumption | No | Yes (with replay caveats) |

 If you still support TLS 1.2, restrict cipher suites to ECDHE+AESGCM or ECDHE+CHACHA20POLY1305.
 Anything else is a liability.
+To check from the command line: openssl s_client -connect example.com:443.
 For a deeper look at certificate setup, see our SSL/TLS Certificates guide.

 Certificates come in three validation levels: Domain Validation (DV), Organization Validation (OV), and Extended Validation (EV).
 DV certs only prove you control the domain — Let's Encrypt issues them free in minutes.
-OV and EV add identity verification, but browsers no longer display a green bar for EV, so the practical benefit is mostly for compliance paperwork.
+OV and EV add identity verification, but browsers no longer display a green bar for EV, so the practical benefit is mostly compliance paperwork.
 Pick DV for most sites.
-Pick OV/EV if your auditor demands it.
+More importantly, track expiry: an expired certificate takes your site offline for every user and destroys trust signals.
+Set calendar alerts at 30 days and 7 days before expiry.

 Content-Security-Policy (CSP)

 CSP is the single most effective defense against Cross-Site Scripting (XSS).
 It tells the browser which sources are allowed to load scripts, styles, images, fonts, and other resources.
-If a script is injected that does not match the policy, the browser blocks it.
+If an injected script does not match the policy, the browser blocks it.

 Strict-Transport-Security (HSTS)

 HSTS tells the browser: “Never connect to this domain over plain HTTP again.”
-Once the browser sees this header, it upgrades all future requests to HTTPS automatically, even if the user types http://.
+Once seen, the browser upgrades all future requests to HTTPS automatically, even if the user types http://.
 This kills SSL-stripping attacks.

 X-Frame-Options